StanfordLegion/regent-lang.org/reference.md

 with the C++ API, so most C APIs are documented simply by pointing to the corresponding methods in `legion.h`.

-## Operators to Obtain C API Object Handles
+## Obtaining C API Handles from Regent Values

   * `__runtime()` returns the Legion runtime (`legion_runtime_t`).
   * `__context()` returns the Legion context (`legion_context_t`).